uias/Tabman/README.md

 ## About
 - Created by [Merrick Sapsford](https://github.com/msaps) ([@MerrickSapsford](https://twitter.com/MerrickSapsford))
+- Contributed to by a growing [list of others](https://github.com/uias/Tabman/graphs/contributors).

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at [https://github.com/uias/Tabman](https://github.com/uias/Tabman).

 ## License
 The library is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).